- Clinical Trials: What You Need to Know

 NCI Cancer Centers also conduct research at their facilities across the United States.
-Government agencies other than NCI, including parts of the Department of Veterans Affairs and the Department of Defense, sponsor cancer clinical trials.
+Government agencies other than NCI, including parts of the Department of Veterans Affairs and the Department of Defense, often sponsor cancer clinical trials.
 And, there are doctors, academic medical centers, foundations, volunteer groups, and other non-profit organizations that sponsor clinical trials, too.

 The other main sponsors of clinical trials are pharmaceutical and biotechnology companies, which must prove their medicines or devices are safe and effective before they can be marketed.

 Researchers conduct clinical trials in many different settings.
 Major cancer centers are often the focal points of clinical trials research.
 Because they usually have the most advanced facilities and highly trained staffs, they can conduct all phases of clinical trials.
 (See National Cancer Institute Cancer Center Programs to learn more about this.)
-But they are not the only places where these studies take place.
+But they’re not the only places where these studies take place.

 Community hospitals across the country also take part in clinical trials, although these are usually phase II or III studies.
-Many of these hospitals are part of the NCI’s Community Clinical Oncology Program (CCOP), which work with an NCI cancer center or clinical trials cooperative group.
+Many of these hospitals are part of the NCI’s Community Clinical Oncology Program (CCOP), which means they work with an NCI cancer center or clinical trials cooperative group.
 CCOP members conduct the same clinical trials across the country.
 Community hospitals may conduct privately sponsored and other types of studies, too.
 The NCI Community Cancer Centers Program is also testing the idea of putting cancer research in home communities, so that people don’t have to travel far to be in clinical trials.

 Doctors in private practice can also be involved in clinical trials, either as members of cooperative groups or by being actively involved in privately sponsored research.